All campaigns must have a bank account in order to receive funds.

 We will ask you to enter your bank account number twice, to help catch any errors.

 Routing Number (or ABA)

-Your routing number is a 9-digit code that identifies your bank.
+Your electronic routing number is a 9-digit code that identifies your bank.
+Please note, we require your electronic routing number, not your paper or wire routing number.
 Your routing number must start with two digits in the following range:

 00 - 12, 21- 32, 61 - 72, 80

 We will not be able to disburse funds if the first two digits of your routing number do not fall within that range.
-If you are unsure of which routing number to use, you can look it up here, or call your bank.
-You can usually find your routing number on the bottom of a check:
+If you are unsure of which routing number to use, please contact your bank.
+You can usually find your routing number on the bottom of a check.

-A SWIFT code is an 8- or 11-digit alphanumeric code that is used to identify a bank in an international wire transfer.
+A SWIFT code (or BIC in Canada) is an 8- or 11-digit alphanumeric code that is used to identify a bank in an international wire transfer.
+Make sure you enter your SWIFT code in all capital letters.
 If you're not sure of your SWIFT code, call your bank.
 Every bank has one!

-If your SWIFT code ends in -XXX, please remove these last three letters when you save your bank information on your "Get Funded" tab.
+If your SWIFT code ends in -XXX, please remove these last three characters when you save your bank information on your Funding tab.

-Transit Codes are required for bank accounts in Canada and can be entered in the format XXXYYYYY, where XXX is the Institution Number, and YYYYY is the Branch Number.
-If you don’t know your bank’s Transit code, contact them directly.
+If you're raising funds in USD to be sent to a Canadian bank account, you must enter a Transit Code.
+Transit Codes are required for bank accounts in Canada and can be entered in the format XXXXYYYYY, where XXXX is the Institution Number, and YYYYY is the Branch Number.
+If you don't know your bank's Transit code, contact them directly.